Causes of Excessive Sleepiness

-Excessive sleepiness is generally considered a symptom or side effect rather than a primary disorder.
-Most people who have excessive sleepiness also have an underlying issue causing their drowsiness, even if they aren’t aware of it.
+Excessive daytime sleepiness (EDS) is generally considered a symptom or side effect rather than a primary disorder.
+Most people who have excessive sleepiness also have an underlying issue causing their drowsiness, even if they are unaware of it.
 Pinpointing the cause of one’s excessive sleepiness is the first step toward overcoming it.

-Research shows people experience EDS as a result of a wide variety of underlying causes, such as:
+Research shows people experience EDS as a result of a wide variety of underlying causes, including:

 - Sleep deprivation due to lifestyle, jet lag, or sleep problems

 - Neurological disorders, including Parkinson’s disease and epilepsy

 - Mental health conditions such as depression and anxiety

 - Health problems, including heart and liver failure